Last Updated on: 22nd August 2024, 03:32 pm

 ● Repeat two to three times per day.

-Note: excessive or prolonged use of salt water rinse can harm tooth enamel due to its acidic nature, potentially leading to erosion.
-Use this remedy cautiously and follow the above-mentioned instructions.
+Note: excessive or prolonged use of a salt water rinse can harm tooth enamel due to its acidic nature, potentially leading to erosion.
+Use this remedy cautiously and follow the above mentioned instructions.

 Turmeric gel, with its anti-inflammatory and antimicrobial properties, effectively prevents plaque production and gingivitis.
-Its active component, curcumin, helps in reducing gum inflammation and healing bleeding.
+Its active component, curcumin, helps reduce gum inflammation and heals bleeding, being a Natural gum care.

-Instructions for use: Apply the gel to your gums for 10 minutes after brushing, rinse thoroughly, and repeat twice daily.
-Avoid if you are allergic to turmeric.
+Instructions for use: Apply the gel to your gums for 10 minutes after brushing; then rinse thoroughly and repeat twice daily.
+Avoid this option if you are allergic to turmeric.

 ● Take 1 to 2 teaspoons of fractionated coconut oil (liquid at room temperature) and place it in your mouth.